schlesingerphilipp/mc-modder-service/NOTES.md

 # Notes about different Modding Actions
+This documents holds all current capabilities and their How Tos.
+They are preprocessed for the agents in modder_mc_service/agent/instructions/
 Each sections documents what needs to be done, to achieve a certain goal

 ## Adding a basic custom block without attributes